MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image11]

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+3.Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 To experiment perspective transform I tried two functions `warp_image()` and `unwarp()` in code cell#5.
 Both functions takes accept 3 inputs an image (`img`), source (`src`) and destination (`dst`) points.
 The unwarp function performed better for me.
 The warp_image() using image size added some inaccuracies to the pipeline.
 Also I have experimented with two types of src and dst points below.
 The first approach is the standard approach learnt in the lessons.

-### First sample of src and dst points from lesson samples.
+First sample of src and dst points from lesson samples.
 This approach has been tried in IPython notebook P4-Advanced-LaneLinesV0.ipynb which is previous version
 ```
 src = np.float32(
     [[(img_size[0] / 2) - 55, img_size[1] / 2 + 100],